cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 Guard code is not generated for linked variables that were not explicitly declared, for linked variables declared with the `noinit` modifier, and when guard code generation is disabled by the `#set link-guards = false;` compiler directive or the `--link-guards false` command-line argument.

-Undeclared linked blocks used as parameter values (e.g. `param memory = bank1;`) also do not generate guard code.
+Undeclared linked blocks used as parameter values (e.g., `param memory = bank1;`) also do not generate guard code.

 ## Heap

-Heap provides default storage for external variables, and needs to be declared before an external variable without explicit storage specification is declared or implicitly created.
+Heap provides default storage for external variables and needs to be declared before an external variable without explicit storage specification is declared or implicitly created.
 Heap is declared using this syntax:

 ```
 allocate heap in <memory>[<range>];